31 Different Types of Clamps & Their Uses – Which is Right for You?

 16. Picture Frame Clamp

-Picture frames are a great way to show off your family and favorite memories, but more goes into making a picture frame than you might think.
+Picture frames are a great way to show off your favorite memories, but more goes into making a picture frame than you might think.
 A picture frame clamp is designed to bring together the four pieces needed to create a picture frame.
 The mitered edges allow the frame to come together nicely, and they’re held together with the clamp.
-There are several different designs for this clamp type, but the most popular include a central screw.
+There are several designs for this clamp type, but the most popular include a central screw.

 17. Pinch Dog

 After you glue joints together, you often need to hold them until the glue hardens.
-A pinch dog does this work for you.
+A pinch dog does the work for you.
 This clamp type is straightforward and shaped like a stable.
 This simple design allows it to straddle joints and hold them together until the glue has dried.